National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 Sighetu Marmatiei — Memory and Culture

-Sighetu Marmatiei, the largest city in Maramures (~37,000 inhabitants), hosts the Memorial of the Victims of Communism and of the Resistance — an impressive museum set up in the former political prison, dedicated to the sufferings during the communist period.
+Sighetu Marmatiei, the largest city in Maramures (~37,000 inhabitants), hosts the Memorial of the Victims of Communism and of the Resistance — an impressive museum set up in the former political prison, dedicated to the sufferings of the communist period.
 The Maramures Museum and the Ethnographic Museum of the Maramures Village complete a cultural day visit.

 Nature and Landscapes in Maramures